-Google published an FAQ that provides insights into how Core Web Vitals (CWV) works, what it doesn’t measure and the value for ranking purposes.
+Google published a document that provides insights into how Core Web Vitals (CWV) works and the value for ranking purposes.
+This article discusses

 CWV Intended to Encourage a Healthy Web Experience

 Goal for Core Web Vitals is to have a shared metric for all sites in order to improve user experience across the web.

 “Q: Is Google recommending that all my pages hit these thresholds?
 What’s the benefit?